Merging Rate of Opinions via Optimal Transport on Random Measures: Normalization, identifiability, and scaling

-This entails that there will always be an infinite number of jumps on a set $A$ with $P_0(A) > 0$, and thus the compound Poisson approximation \eqref{eq:compound_poisson} can not be extended to $\epsilon = 0$.
+almost surely, where $X \sim P_0$.
+This means that there will always be an infinite number of jumps in a set $A$ with $P_0(A) > 0$, and thus the compound Poisson approximation \eqref{eq:compound_poisson} cannot be extended to $\epsilon = 0$.
 In particular, it guarantees that for any set $A$ exactly one of the two alternatives holds: either $P_0(A) > 0$, and in this case $\crm(A) > 0$ a.s., or $P_0(A) = 0$, which implies $\crm(A) = 0$ a.s.
-This will be useful for our identifiability results.
+This will be useful for our identifiability results. \end{remark}